ElenaKrishtanosova/HUBSPOT/db/db_schema_context.md

 - **Incremental Data:** Support for adding historical data
 - **Performance:** Simplified structure for faster queries
 - **Maintenance:** Easier to manage and update
+- **Time-based Analysis:** Consistent timestamp format for all date fields